 Our vision is a world where people work under safe, fair, and legal conditions.

-As an independent, non-profit, civil society organization, Verité is recognized for its unique credibility.
-Since 1995, we have partnered with hundreds of corporations, governments, and NGOs to illuminate labor rights violations in supply chains and remedy them to the benefit of workers and companies alike.
+As an independent, non-profit, civil society organization (CSO), Verité is recognized for its unique credibility.
+Since 1995, we have partnered with hundreds of corporations, governments, and CSOs to illuminate labor rights violations in supply chains and remedy them to the benefit of workers and companies alike.

 Verité is committed to a diverse workforce and is an Equal Opportunity Employer that does not discriminate against any employee, intern, or applicant for employment or internship on the basis of race, ethnicity, national origin, age, sex, sexual orientation, gender identity or expression, class, religion, veteran status, ability, and any other federal, state, or locally protected classes.